Looking for freelance writing jobs? Check out The Write Life’s Job Board. Good luck!

 BloggingPro Job Board: Also listing a healthy dose of copywriting jobs (you can search postings by category), this board is, as the name suggests, right up a blogger’s alley.
 Whether you’re into health and fitness, pets, writing code or what have you, you’ll find a steady stream of employers looking for blog writers versed in these and many other subjects.

-Freelance Writing Gigs: While anything on Craigslist should be taken with a grain of salt, this site does increase your chances of finding a decent gig by consolidating writing job posts from Craigslist boards all across the country, allowing you to locate telecommuting gigs you might never see if you were only browsing your local board.
+Freelance Writing Gigs: While anything on Craigslist should be taken with a grain of salt, this site does increase your chances of finding a decent gig by consolidating writing job posts from Craigslist boards all across the country, allowing you to locate online writing gigs you might never see if you were only browsing your local board.
 That said, Craigslist is still Craigslist.
 This site tries to exclude any posts that look like scams, but the onus is still on you to vet each listing carefully.

 Journalism Jobs: While most of the postings are (you guessed it again!) for those interested in journalism jobs, you don’t necessarily have to have Lois Lane dreams to find a gig here.
 There are also editing positions, ad copywriting and other jobs thrown into the mix.
 Some are location-based, some can be done remotely.